Tag Archives: guerlain Flacon Bouchon Coeur

 Lalique Songe is shown in a 2005 limited-edition bottle.

-The bottle with peach pink ribbon is Penhaligon’s Ellenisia, another discontinued floral fragrance launched in 2005.
+The bottle with peach pink ribbon is Penhaligon’s Ellenisia, a discontinued floral eau de parfum launched in 2005.

-The massive green bottle in the mid shelf in the central section is Sommerso, a beautiful Murano glass creation.
+The massive green bottle in the mid shelf in the central section is Sommerso, a beautiful Murano glass creation by Michele Onesto.

 On the bottom shelf in the central section there’s Christian Dior Dune, an amber woody fragrance created by Jean-Louis Sieuzac, Nejla Barbir and Dominique Ropion and launched in 1991.